-RadioGel™ device is a brachytherapy device comprising highly insoluble Yttrium-90 particles delivered by needle injection using a water-polymer composite for high-dose treatment of non-resectable
+RadioGel™ is a brachytherapy device comprising highly insoluble Yttrium-90 particles delivered by needle injection using a water-polymer composite for high-dose treatment of non-resectable solid

 small-to-negligible radiation doses to adjacent normal tissues, and with negligible radiation dose to any major organ or tissue in the body.